-7 Appendix: implementations and timings
+7 Implementations and timings

-We implement Algorithms 3.6, 5.13 and 6.12 in the computer algebra system Maple 2020.
+We have implemented Algorithms 3.6, 5.13 and 6.13 in the computer algebra system Maple 2020.
 In this section, we compare the efficiency of the algorithms for solving the SET problem and illustrate the usage of our package "RationalWZ" by several examples.
 Our maple code and more examples are available for download at

-We have implemented the G algorithm, the KS algorithm, the DOS algorithm, the algorithm applying a-degree cover to Algorithm 3.6 (ADP) in Maple 2020 with $\mathbb{F} = \mathbb{Q}$ .
+We have implemented the G algorithm, the KS algorithm, the DOS algorithm, and the algorithm applying a-degree cover to Algorithm 3.6 (ADC) in Maple 2020 with $\mathbb{F} = \mathbb{Q}$ .

 Fixing one admissible cover, there are two methods to calculate it and then to implement Algorithm 3.6.
-A direct method is expanding $p(\mathbf{x} + \mathbf{a}) - q(\mathbf{x})$ with 2n variables to get the set of its coefficients in $\mathbf{x}$ and then the admissible cover, while another is obtaining the members of the admissible cover successively by computing partial derivative dynamically.
-For a more efficient implementation, the DOS algorithm and the ADP algorithm is realized by partial derivative and expansion respectively.
+A direct method is expanding $p(\mathbf{x} + \mathbf{a}) - q(\mathbf{x})$ with 2n variables to get the set of its coefficients in $\mathbf{x}$ and then the admissible cover, while another is obtaining the members of the admissible cover successively by computing partial derivatives dynamically.
+For efficiency, the DOS algorithm and the ADC algorithm are realized by partial derivatives and expansion respectively.